-The healthy gut bacteria gained by drinking kombucha may help stimulate the immune system, which is thought to be closely connected to the living organisms in the gut
+The healthy gut bacteria gained by drinking kombucha may help stimulate the immune system.
+It is thought to be closely connected to the living organisms in the gut.

 The live microorganisms found in some kombuchas can reinforce our natural defences against some forms of cancer and free radicals.
 These microbes may activate our natural cancer-killing cells

 Research further suggests that kombucha may help maintain healthy cholesterol levels and blood sugar levels.
-In studies with animals, kombucha was able to reduce levels of LDL cholesterol while increasing levels HDL
+In studies with animals, kombucha was able to reduce levels of LDL cholesterol while increasing levels HDL.
+(Source)

 In addition to small amounts of caffeine, kombucha contains energizing B vitamins and iron.
 The iron may increase haemoglobin in the blood, thereby enhancing oxygen flow

 Another powerful compound found in kombucha is glucosamine, which can stave off and treat all types of arthritis